OCBA Board of Directors Elections

 The timeline below is based on Article IX of the OCBA Bylaws.

-- Beginning in December/January a request for nominations will be sent to the membership via email broadcast, will be posted on the OCBA website and will be sent to the OCBA Committee Chairs.
+- Beginning in December/January a request for nominations will be sent to the membership via email broadcast and in Laches, will be posted on the OCBA website and will be sent to the OCBA Committee Chairs.

 - By February 15, the Nominating Committee will meet, and select and send letter to the slate of candidates.